Southeast

 Named after the statue in its center, Andrew Jackson led the overwhelmed U.S. militia to a victory over the British in the Battle of New Orleans.
 It was the last battle in the War of 1812.

 Visitors can enjoy Jackson Square Garden during their visit.
 It’s also home to artists who hang their work on the fence.
-In the evening, most ghost tours include Jackson Square.
+In the evening, most ghost tours include a stop in Jackson Square.

 Shopping rings two sides along with popular Cafe Du Monde across Decatur St. from Jackson Square.
-Since many tours depart from this area, like horse-drawn buggies and the City Sighting New Orleans Double Decker Bus, it’s likely most visitors will pass Jackson Square more than once.
+Since many tours depart from this area, such as horse-drawn buggies and the City Sightseeing New Orleans Double Decker Bus, most visitors will likely pass Jackson Square more than once.

 Located at 751 Decatur St. Open 24 hours a day, 365 days a year.
 The gates to the garden are locked at night, though the pedestrian walkway is always open.
 It is free to enter.